2024-25 Edition

 • A resume or Curriculum Vitae detailing educational background, professional work, previous research, and volunteer work as well as other relevant information such as fluency in another language;

-• Examples of scholarly work;
+• Examples of scholarly work; and

 • Evidence of licensure as a registered nurse.

+Letters of recommendation are not required.
 A personal interview will be required of applicants considered for admission.
 Acceptance is based on materials submitted, research interests related to those of faculty, and results of the interview process.

 The specific field of emphasis for the Ph.D. program is Nursing Science.
 Generally, this involves increasing the quality of life for the community that nurses serve.
 Consistent with faculty research expertise, the Ph.D. program will specifically promote the development of scientific and theoretical expertise that contributes to scholarly endeavors in six key areas: integrative health and wellness promotion, community health, philosophical and theoretical foundations in nursing, health services and practice, digital technology and health, health disparities and diversity.
 These areas of research emphasis intersect as they contribute to healthy communities.
 Emphasis will be placed on building expertise in the use of translational science methods in conjunction with traditional models for research.
 Research emphasis areas are described below.